 17 Amazing Ways To Overcome Your Impostor Syndrome

-Picking up from where my pervious article on the imposter syndrome left off, I’ll be talking about the things you can do to overcome your impostor syndrome.
-But first, I’ll start with a quick reminder of what the impostor syndrome is, in case you haven’t read my pervious article.
+Picking up from where my previous article on the imposter syndrome left off, I’ll be talking about the things you can do to overcome your impostor syndrome.
+But first, I’ll start with a quick reminder of what the impostor syndrome is, in case you haven’t read my previous article.

 What Is The Imposter Syndrome?

-Living with impostor syndrome is to live with a deep-seated insecurity that you’re not sufficiently capable, often combined with the fear they’ll be exposed as a fraud (McAllum, 2016).
+Living with impostor syndrome is to live with a deep-seated insecurity that you’re not sufficiently capable, often combined with the fear that you’ll be exposed as a fraud (McAllum, 2016).

 Therefore, people struggling with impostor syndrome will dismiss their achievements, believing instead that there must be another explanation for their success that isn’t attributed to their abilities (Sverdlik, Hall, and McAlpine, 2020).
 For example, they lowered their standards for me.